Configuring Single Sign-On for Event Broker Services

 After you have completed the tasks above, you can:

-• Check the SSO status of the event broker service in multiple ways that include:
+• Check the SSO status of the event broker service in several ways:

 • If you no longer want an event broker service to use SSO, you can disable it.
 For more information, see Disabling SSO for an Event Broker Service.